-The large span of the electron temperature change during the afterglow suggests that the electron temperature can be controlled in the periodically pulsed discharge by varying the off-cycle time τ{off} .
+The large span of the electron temperature change during the afterglow suggests that the electron temperature can be controlled in the periodically-pulsed discharge by varying the off-cycle time τ{off} .
 Since the pulse-on stage is usually much shorter than the pulse-off, afterglow stage, the time averaged electron temperature in a periodically pulsed discharge is lower than in a steady state discharge.

 Time evolutions of EEPF and corresponding plasma parameters measured in a periodically pulsed ICP [61] are shown in Figs. 14 and 15.
-The measurement were performed in the ICP afterglow stage (between $t = 2.8 \ \mu s$ and $t = 20 \ \mu s$) with $\tau{on} = 2 \ \mu s$ at 550 W pulsed power corresponding to 50 W of the averaged discharge power.
+The measurement were performed in the ICP afterglow stage (between t = 2.8 μ s and t = 20 μ s) with τ{on} = 2 μ s at 550 W pulsed power corresponding to 50 W of the averaged discharge power.
 The EEPFs corresponding to different afterglow time have been shifted in Fig. 14 to higher energy for clarity of presentation.
 The EEPF shift in the energy is equal to the plasma potential variation in time.
 Due to the absence of the electric field and a reduced electron temperature, the EEPF in the late afterglow stage is Maxwellian.
 The lowest electron temperature in the afterglow stage is controlled by the afterglow duration.
-During the afterglow stage, there is a two-fold drop in the plasma density and a four-fold drop in the electron temperature, reaching an order of magnitude lower value than that in the CW mode.
-The time averaged electron temperature in the afterglow stage ($\langle T_e \rangle \approx 0.9 \text{ eV}$) is five-fold decreased, while the averaged plasma density ($\langle n \rangle \approx 4.5 \cdot 10^{11} \text{ cm}^{-3}$) is three-fold increased compared to the corresponding values measured in the CW mode ($T_e = 4.4 \text{ eV}$ and $n = 1.5 \cdot 10^{11} \text{ cm}^{-3}$) for the same discharge power of 50 W. The reason for such significant difference in the plasma density is the intense ionization (plasma production) by the "overheated" electrons during the on-cycle, and reduction (due to electron cooling) in plasma diffusion to the wall in the afterglow stage.
+During the afterglow stage, there is a twofold drop in the plasma density and a fourfold drop in the electron temperature in the afterglow duration temperature in the afterglow stage (<T_e> \approx 0.9 eV) is fivefold decreased, while the averaged plasma density (<n> \approx 4.5·1011cm-3) is threefold increased compared to the corresponding values measured in the CW mode (T_e = 4.4 eV and $n = 1.5 \cdot 10^{11} \text{ cm}^{-3}$) for the same discharge power of 50 W. The reason for such significant difference in the plasma density is the intense ionization (plasma production) by the "overheated" electrons during the oncycle, and reduction (due to electron cooling) in plasma diffusion to the wall in the afterglow stage.